Pre conference (Thursday 29th of Nov)

 Colloquium on Climate Change Communication sponsored by the Deep South Challenge

 Thursday, November 29th, 2018, Victoria University of Wellington, Kelburn Campus

-This full day event is designed for people who regularly communicate about climate research or climate change and want to explore new frames, narratives, approaches, angles, tools or concepts.
+Supported by the Deep South National Science Challenge, this full day event is designed for people who regularly communicate about climate research or climate change and want to explore new frames, narratives, approaches, angles, tools or concepts.
 Whether you're a journalist, a researcher, a communications advisor, an activist or a policy-maker, this will be a safe space to share frustrations and opportunities with peers and to workshop new ideas related to the communication of our changing climate and its complexities.